memphis242/biski64/README.md

 return output;
 ```

-*(Note: This a for reduced state demonstration only.
+*(Note: This reduced state mixer is for demonstration only.
 Use the above full `biski64()` implementations to ensure pipelined performance and the minimum period length of 2^64.)*